 Did you know, we are only supposed to carry 10-15% of our body weight?
 This includes the weight of the backpack itself.
 When you think about carrying your laptop, maybe a book or two, your lunch and a water bottle, you’re probably already over the weight you should carry.
 On top of that, most people do not wear their backpacks properly.
 For tips on how to properly choose and wear your backpack, check out our blog post Backpack Tips For The School Year.

 Correct posture can be a challenge to maintain.
 Making small changes like those described above can go a long way in improving your posture and reducing your chances of neck pain, back pain and headaches.
-If you are experiencing pain and discomfort or have more questions about how your posture can improve, book an appointment with one of our chiropractors, physiotherapists, or registered massage therapists.
-Book online or call us at our Byward clinic (613-869-8600) or our Glebe Clinic (613-237-9000).
+Contact us today if you are experiencing pain and discomfort or have more questions about how your posture can improve even though you are a student and constantly in books.
+Book an appointment with one of our chiropractors, physiotherapists, or registered massage therapists.
+You can book online or call us at our Byward clinic (613-869-8600) or our Glebe Clinic (613-237-9000).